Piazzale Loreto massacre: Shooting

 Following the memorandum, Mussolini communicated to the German ambassador to the RSI, Rudolf Rahn, that the methods used by the German military "were contrary to the feelings of the Italians and offended their natural mildness"; in fact, however, without making a concrete commitment to restore justice.
 Less than a year later, at dawn on April 29, 1945, in the same square, the corpses of Mussolini, his lover Claretta Petacci and 15 other fascists, were exposed in front of the crowd that had flocked to the news of the Duce's death.

 Perpetrators

 Theodor Saevecke

-Theodor Saevecke, for the Milanese Resistance: the executioner of Piazzale Loreto, was tried by the Military Tribunal of Turin and was sentenced to life imprisonment on 9 June 1999; however, despite the request of the Italian military judiciary, he was never extradited nor did he ever undergo any trial at home.
-He died in his bed, aged 93, in 2004.
-Like other Nazi criminals, he was drafted into the US secret service after the war (code name Cabanio) and later held the important position of deputy head of the security services of the Federal Republic of Germany.
+Theo Saevecke, for the Milanese Resistance: the executioner of Piazzale Loreto, was tried by the Military Tribunal of Turin and was sentenced to life imprisonment on 9 June 1999; however, despite the request of the Italian military judiciary, he was never extradited nor did he ever undergo any trial at home.
+He died in 2000.
+Like some other Nazi war criminals, he was drafted into the US intelligence service after the war (code name Cabanio) and later held the important position of deputy head of the security services of the Federal Republic of Germany.
 In 1963 West Germany had requested information on Saevecke's criminal activity in Milan during the Nazi occupation, to which the Italian authorities replied, after having consulted the file hidden in the closet of shame, with a report from the Ministry of Foreign Affairs addressed to counterpart German Ministry.